 Once you’ve got things set up, you should be able to find your Google Docs draft in the “Documents” section of the Wordable dashboard.
 For the purposes of this demonstration, let’s use the top post, on “72+ Blog Tools.”

-Before you do anything regarding upload your Google Docs to WordPress, you’ll want to give it a final sweep over in Google Docs.
+Before you do anything regarding uploading your Google Doc file to the WordPress site, you’ll want to give it a final sweep over in your Google Docs account.
 Make sure it’s fully formatted and edited in Google Docs before moving forward.

 Now, add the Google Doc file to your new folder.
-OR, search for the doc name, select the “Export” option, and you’re basically done!
+OR, search for the document name, select the “Export” option, and you’re basically done!

-Once the doc is finished uploading, you should be able to click on the draft link to preview it on your WordPress site and make sure everything looks good before you schedule or publish.
+Once the document is finished uploading, you should be able to click on the draft link to preview it on your WordPress site and make sure everything looks good before you schedule or publish the WordPress blog post.

 Everything looks good.
 Now, before publishing, make sure you do a final sweep.
 Wordable lets you upload the Google Doc to WordPress, but you still may want to tweak some HTML or add a Category type or a tag.
-All of this can be done relatively quickly using WordPress “edit” function:
+All of this can be done relatively quickly from the WordPress dashboard using the “edit” function:

 If you use a tool like Yoast, you’ll need to add all of that information in as well.